Onimusha: Main characters

 Jacques Blanc is one of two main protagonists (the other being Samanosuke Akechi) in Onimusha 3: Demon Siege.
-He is the first Westerner who wields the Oni Power, originating from France.
+Working as a policeman, he is the first Westerner who wields the Oni Power, originating from France.
 He is modeled after French actor Jean Reno.

 Nobunaga Oda (織田信長) is the main antagonist in the first three Onimusha games, in particular Onimusha 2: Samurai's Destiny and Onimusha 3: Demon Siege, where he is the final boss in those two games.
 In real world history, Nobunaga is viewed culturally as both a hero and as a villain for respectively trying to unite his nation during the Sengoku Period and the horrific lengths he took to achieve his goal.
 In this timeline he forms an alliance with the demons for power and to conquer Japan.
-Despite being killed at the beginning of Onimusha Warlords, he returns as a demon.
-He battles Jubei at the end of Onimusha 2: Samurai's Destiny but due to Jubei not having an Oni Gauntlet to seal his soul, his death was only temporary.
-He returns in Onimusha 3: Demon Siege after being revived by the demons again. he is finally killed by Samanosuke and sealed in his Oni Gauntlet.
+Despite being killed at the beginning of Onimusha: Warlords, he returns as a demon.
+He battles Jubei at the end of Samurai's Destiny but due to Jubei not having an Oni Gauntlet to seal his soul, his death was only temporary.
+He returns in Demon Siege after being revived by the demons again.
+He is finally killed by Samanosuke and sealed in his Oni Gauntlet.

-Fortinbras (フォーティンブラス), also referred to as the "God of Light", was the king and most powerful of all Genma.
+Fortinbras (フォーティンブラス), also referred to as the "God of Light", is the king and most powerful of all Genma.
 He appears as the final boss in Onimusha: Warlords and Onimusha: Dawn of Dreams.
-In Onimusha: Dawn of Dreams he is reveal to have two forms, a human form and a serpent form.
-He is finally killed by Soki after Soki sacrifices himself to stop the Oni Star.
+In Dawn of Dreams he is revealed to have two forms, a human form and a serpent form.
+He is finally killed by Soki after Soki sacrifices himself to stop the Omen Star.

 Hideyoshi Toyotomi (豊臣 秀吉) is an antagonist who has appeared in every main game of the Onimusha series.
 Historically, Hideyoshi is the most famous peasant-samurai in Japan as he rose from being a vassal of Nobunaga Oda to the man who united Japan with his short-lived reign as regent.
-He is one of the main antagonist of Onimusha: Dawn of Dreams.
+He is the main antagonist of Onimusha: Dawn of Dreams.